 Closing Gaps in Functional Knowledge Through MOOCs and Bridge Courses

-Massive Open Online Courses (MOOCs) – These online classes can include recorded lectures from the world’s preeminent thinkers in mathematics, physics, engineering, programming, or other fields.
+Massive Open Online Courses (MOOCs) – These online classes can include video lectures from the world’s preeminent thinkers in mathematics, physics, engineering, programming, or other fields.
 MOOCs also involve interactive user forums and exercises that can be completed individually or in teams, and then evaluated by student teachers or professors.
-Completing these is a semi-formal way of proactively gaining proficiency in any number of areas relevant to preparing for a master’s program.
-MOOCs are also a great way to gain a working knowledge of a field that perhaps was not covered during a student’s undergraduate education.
+MOOCs are offered in a semi-formal format, but ensure you gain proficiency in any number of areas relevant to preparing for a master’s program.
+MOOCs are also a great way to gain a working knowledge of subjects that simply weren’t covered during your undergraduate education.

-Bridge Courses – Graduate schools will often provide data science students that have met all enrollment criteria and that have been accepted into the program with access to bridge courses, or a series of bridge courses in more than one area.
+Bridge Courses – Graduate schools will often provide recently accepted students who have met all enrollment criteria with access to bridge courses, or a series of bridge courses in more than one area.
 These can be thought of as an official university-sponsored crash course in a subject that was not covered much in a student’s undergraduate studies, but that is essential to proceed in a data science graduate program.
-For example, a student with an undergraduate degree in math or statistics may need to complete a grad school’s bridge program in programming.
+For example, a student with an undergraduate degree in math or statistics may need to complete some bridge courses in programming.

 Bridge programs may be offered in fundamental subjects or course series: